ZupIT/nimbus-docs/swiftui/getting-started.md

 ### XCode

-1. Select `Xcode > File > Add Packages...`
+1. Select the menu option `File > Add Packages...`
-2. Add package repository: `https://github.com/ZupIT/nimbus-layout-swiftui.git` (use the tag 1.0.0-alpha$LATEST), where $LATEST is the latest alpha build.
+2. Add package repository: `https://github.com/ZupIT/nimbus-layout-swiftui.git` (use "exact version" and the value 1.0.0-beta$LATEST), where $LATEST is the latest beta build.
 3. Import the package in your source files: `import NimbusLayoutSwiftUI`

 ### Swift Package